-Istat's objective was to set up a classification of RUM activities complying with all the criteria and principles proposed in par.
-3.1.
-In developing CRUMA Istat has tried to follow the same approach that had been used for setting up CEPA2000.

-CEPA2000 is built starting from a classification matrix which cross-classifies the different kinds of activities carried out to protect the environment and the different kinds of environmental domains (i.e. different kinds of pollution and degradation).
-By applying such a classification matrix (Table 3) the different CEPA classes (1 digit) and categories (2 or more digits) are identified (see Annex 1).
+CRUMA is developed by complying with all the criteria and principles described in par.
+3.1 and following the same approach that had been used for setting up CEPA2000.
+CEPA2000 was built starting from a classification matrix which cross-classifies the different kinds of activities carried out to protect the environment and the different kinds of environmental domains (i.e. different kinds of pollution and degradation).
+By applying such a classification matrix (Table 3) the different CEPA classes (1 digit) and categories (2 or more digits) were identified (see Annex 1).
 In order to proceed in the same way, the following steps have been carried out for developing CRUMA: